Kitware/VTK/Documentation/release/dev/add-vtkHDFWriter.md

 Temporal datasets and vtkPartitionedDataset can also be written in separate files, one for each time step or partition, with a main file that references their data

+Parallel writing is supported for distributed data with pieces written by different processes in individual files, and grouped as a partitioned dataset by the rank 0 using virtual datasets when pieces are poly data or unstructured grid.

 User can compress chunked dataset thanks to the CompressionLevel option.

-Parallel writing is supported for distributed data, written either in a single file, or with a file for each partition, as explicited above.